-Stay 7 nights and receive one free night between 10 - 18 December 2017 Click here for more information.
+Stay 7 nights and receive one free night between the dates of 10 and 24 March 2018.
+Click here for more information

 In the 1950s, Budge and Cynthia O’Hara set sail for Barbados from England, spending their honeymoon on a passenger cargo ship.
 Their plan was to spend 3 years in Barbados where Budge was to be the general manager of Coral Reef Club, a fledgling hotel property that was being slowly developed on 12 acres of beachfront property, with cottages and small coralstone buildings housing the charming accommodation.

 Cynthia soon became involved also, ensuring that the gardens changed from sandy scrub-like vegetation to mature gardens with lots of trees and beautiful flowering shrubs.
 She then arranged for every arrival to have fresh flowers in the room and flowers abounded in the public areas.
 The interiors soon had a more stylish touch and so began a very happy union, both between Budge and Cynthia, and the O’Haras and Barbados, that has spanned many decades now.